 At Kent State University we believe that mentoring is important for all faculty.
 We also understand that no one model is applicable to everyone.
-Below is a series of resources for faculty and departments including information for mentors and mentees.
-If you want any additional information please contact Associate Provost, Mandy Munro-Stasiuk (firstname.lastname@example.org)
+Below is a series of guidelines and resources for colleges, departments and schools, mentors, and mentees.

 RESOURCES FOR CHAIRS AND DEPARTMENTS